 For owners and lessors

-The Commercial Building Disclosure (CBD) Program requires most sellers and lessors of office space of 2,000 square metres or more to obtain a Building Energy Efficiency Certificate (BEEC) before the building goes on the market for sale, lease or sublease.
+The Commercial Building Disclosure (CBD) Program requires most sellers and lessors of office space of 2000 square metres (1000 square metres from 1 July 2017) or more to obtain a Building Energy Efficiency Certificate (BEEC) before the building goes on the market for sale, lease or sublease.

 As the owner or lessor of a disclosure affected building, you must provide a current, valid BEEC to potential buyers or lessors free of charge as early as possible in the transaction enquiry process and when requested.
 Section 12 of the Building Energy Efficiency Disclosure Act 2010 details the process for requesting a BEEC from the seller or lessor of the building.
 BEECs must also be publicly accessible on the Building Energy Efficiency Register.